Get Online Reading

 Monthly Friday sessions at a new venue – Oak Tree House in Dee Park.
-The next session there will be on Friday 8 October at 11:00.
+Sessions will be on the first Friday of the month at 10am - 12.30pm.
 The sessions are in a sheltered housing block, but anyone is welcome to drop in and ask for help.

-Monthly sessions are also restarting at the Whitley Wood Community Centre’s Tuesday community hub, on the last Tuesday of the month – the first session there will be on Tuesday 28 September, 10:00-11:30.
+Monthly sessions at the Whitley Wood Community Centre’s Tuesday community hub, on the last Tuesday of the month, 10:00-11.30.
 Just call in with your device or we can use one of our laptops to help you.

-Come and find us on the first floor of the library – we’re back at our previous times:
+Come and find us on the first floor of the library:

 -Tuesdays 14:00 – 16:00